 Here is a real slip-and-fall case Garrison Law Firm handled.
 The client’s name has been changed.

 Delivery Slip and Fall Accident

-Dan is delivering product with his workmate to a local restaurant one blustery winter morning.
+Dan delivers products with his workmate to a local restaurant one blustery winter morning.
 They arrive at the restaurant at the back door.
-Each man gets out of their respective sides of the box truck and proceed toward the back gates of the truck when Dan steps on a small patch of black ice next to the truck on his side.
-His feet fly up in the air forwards as he falls on the back of his head knocking off his stocking cap.
-Dan is stunned and lays on the asphalt for most of a minute before trying to get up while lying in the middle of a patch of ice.
-Dan is disoriented and confused, and he walks off the ice then sees his hat back on the ice and he goes and picks it up, then walks around the back of the truck and out of sight of the surveillance camera.
+Each man gets out of their respective sides of the box truck and proceeds toward the back gates of the truck when Dan steps on a small patch of black ice next to the truck on his side.
+His feet fly up in the air forward as he falls on the back of his head, knocking off his stocking cap.
+Dan is stunned and lies on the asphalt for most of a minute before trying to get up while lying in the middle of a patch of ice.
+Dan is disoriented and confused, and he walks off the ice, sees his hat back on the ice, and goes and picks it up, then walks around the back of the truck and out of sight of the surveillance camera.